Like any industry, the world of search engine optimization has a language and jargon all its own.

-If your website has a mobile interface that is kept on a sub-domain you will need to use rel=canonical tags to tell the search engines that it contains similar content to the primary site.
+If your website has a mobile interface kept on a sub-domain, you will need to use rel=canonical tags to tell the search engines that it contains similar content to the primary site.

-You should also include an rel=alt tag on the desktop version of your website that points back to the mobile interface.
+You should also include a rel=alt tag on the desktop version of your website that points back to the mobile interface.

-However, as Google and other search engines continue to strive to return unique and valuable results for their online users it will become increasingly important to learn how to communicate with the search engine bots and direct them to the content you want indexed and ranked.
+However, as Google and other search engines continue to return unique and valuable results for their online users, it will become increasingly important to learn how to communicate with the search engine bots and direct them to the content you want indexed and ranked.

 Not sure how to start using rel=canonical or have a specific question?
-Feel free to start a discussion below.
+Feel free to reach out!